Mister Cee: Life and career

-Sirius XM's “The Set It Off Show” on LL Cool J's Rock the Bells Radio, a position he held until his death.
+SiriusXM's “The Set It Off Show” on LL Cool J's Rock the Bells Radio, a position he held until his death.

 Death

 LeBrun died in New York City on April 10, 2024, at the age of 57 due to "diabetes-related coronary artery/kidney disease."
 LeBrun's cause of death was confirmed in an official statement from the family.
 Numerous recording artists and broadcasters expressed their condolences on social media, including 50 Cent, Faith Evans, Queen Latifah, Fat Joe, DJ Premier, Pete Rock, Chuck D, Busta Rhymes, Raekwon, Ed Lover, Memphis Bleek, MC Lyte, Big Daddy Kane, DJ Jazzy Jeff, journalist Elliott Wilson, and Hot 97 DJ Peter Rosenberg.

 Legacy

 LeBrun is considered a legendary figure in hip-hop and one of the greatest DJs of all time.
 DJ Premier called Mister Cee an "icon", 50 Cent called Mister Cee a "legend", and Peter Rosenberg called Mister Cee "one of the most important and impactful DJs of all time".
 Common called Mister Cee "one of the most important people ever in hip-hop" and said "thank you for what you’ve done for the Culture, the Music and for Us."
 Wyclef Jean added that Mister Cee was “one of the greatest pillars of hip-hop music”.
 Busta Rhymes stated, "I just want people to understand how much Mister Cee really meant.
 I hope everybody can understand how significant of a blow this is to our culture as a whole...we’re not letting Mister Cee’s legacy die.
 We’re going to make sure your legend lives for infinity."